Comparing RFID and Bluetooth Tags

 Similarly, the upfront hardware cost marks only the beginning of a physical infrastructure’s lifetime.
 Deployment costs and any future updates (hardware or software) will also have to be considered.
 This is why proper planning as well as foresight can help save a lot of headache in the long run.
 Infrastructures should be built to support the future and future use cases of the company, not just the current goal.

-Now that you’ve mastered the differences between the RFID and Bluetooth tag, you may want to consider updating your knowledge on other key beacon topics.
+Now that you’ve mastered the differences between the RFID and Bluetooth tag, you may want to check out our brand new Bluetooth Tag portfolio.